yuntianf/Longcell-pre/README.md

 This version of Longcell-pre has been deprecated.
+For the newest vresion, please refer to `https://github.com/yuntianf/LongcellPre.git`

 Longcell-pre is a pipeline to analyze Nanopore long read sequencing dataset based on 10X single cell sequencing toolkit.
 This pipeline includes preprocessing to do barcode and unique molecular identifier (UMI) assignment to give an accurate isoform quantification.
 Based on the isoform quantification from Longcell-pre, our another  pipeline Longcell incorporates downstream splicing analysis, including identification of highly variable exons and differential alternative splicing analysis between different cell populations.